-Sales and promotional activities must be conducted by members of the registered student organization.
-No organization may sponsor the sale of goods or services to students on behalf of a non-Vanderbilt commercial enterprise, except where the sales activity provides a value-added service during a traditional Vanderbilt event, such as Orientation, Homecoming, or Rites of Spring.
+Distribution of items for a suggested donation and other promotional activities must be conducted by members of the registered student organization.
+No organization may sponsor the sale of goods or services to students on behalf of a non-Vanderbilt commercial enterprise, except where the sales activity provides a value-added service during a traditional Vanderbilt event, such as orientation, Homecoming, or Rites of Spring.
 Exceptions to this policy must be approved by the Dean of Students or the Dean’s designee.

-For information regarding other on-campus sources of funding, consult the Student Organization Manual.
+For information regarding other on-campus sources of funding, consult the Student Organizations website.

 Guidelines for Soliciting Parents and Alumni

-The Vanderbilt Fund office holds limited historical records of registered student organization membership, and may be able to provide a registered student organization with mailing data of the organization's alumni.
-To obtain the mailing data (usually provided as a set of labels), a group may submit a request to Student Organizations and Governance to determine if there is a list of its organization's alumni.
-If such a list exists, the registered student organization may obtain written approval from its adviser, and provide the approval letter and a copy of its solicitation letter to the office Student Organizations and Governance for review.
+The Office of Annual Giving holds access to limited historical records of registered student organization membership, and may be able to provide a registered student organization with mailing data of the organization's alumni.
+To obtain the mailing data (usually provided as a set of labels), a group may submit a request to Student Organizations, Leadership and Service to determine if there is a list of its organization's alumni.
+If such a list exists, the registered student organization must complete the Fundraiser/Solicitation Form in Anchor Link for review by Student Organizations, Leadership and Service and the Office of Annual Giving.
 If approved, the mailing data will be provided.
-The Vanderbilt Fund office requires a month’s notice to process requests, so student organizations should submit requests to Student Organizations and Governance at least six weeks in advance.
+The Office of Annual Giving requires two week’s notice to process requests, so student organizations should submit requests to Student Organizations, Leadership and Service at least four weeks in advance.

-Registered student organizations may obtain authorization to solicit funds from the parents of its membership by submitting a proposal to Student Organizations and Governance.
+Registered student organizations may obtain authorization to solicit funds from the parents of its membership by submitting the Fundraiser/Solicitation Form in Anchor Link.
 The proposal must include a statement of the purpose of the appeal, a sample of the solicitation mailing, and the proposed date of the appeal.
-Student Organizations and Governance will forward the proposal to the Vanderbilt Fund office for review.
+Student Organizations, Leadership and Service will forward the proposal to the Office of Annual Giving for review.

 Guidelines for Solicitation of Area Merchants and Corporate Sponsors